The Beach Boys Today!: Retrospective assessments

-The Beach Boys Today! remains a "highly acclaimed" album, although most of the critical attention has been reserved for the second side of the record.
+The Beach Boys Today! has attracted much acclaim, although most of the critical attention has been reserved for the second side of the record.
 Writing in the book Icons of Rock, Scott Schinder highlighted the ballad side as "startling, both in their lyrical vulnerability and their distinctive arrangements."
-Petridis opined that the "overlooked first half is equally fascinating" for its emotional content, noting that "even the filler of Don't Hurt My Little Sister carries a slightly dark undercurrent."
+Petridis opined that the "overlooked first half is equally fascinating" for its emotional content, noting that "even the filler of "Don't Hurt My Little Sister" carries a slightly dark undercurrent."

 On the band's subsequent releases, Wilson's writing and production style continued to grow in its sophistication, to the extent that writers often refer to the second side of the record as a precursor to the 1966 album Pet Sounds.
 Writing for PopMatters, Bolin called Today! "an important artifact, with its sound forming a link between the Beach Boys' doo-wop-influenced beginnings and the lush and orchestral Pet Sounds.
 Interrante wrote that it was "an exciting album" that showed early signs of Wilson "blur[ring] the lines between ballad and uptempo songs", and that in contrast to Pet Sounds, "Today! is about the optimism, not the sadness, of leaving adolescence."

 Less favorably, biographer Steven Gaines criticized Today! as "not one of Brian's best works, consisting mostly of a melange of uninspired car tunes [sic] ..."
 Reviewing the album for AllMusic, Richie Unterberger declared that it was "strong almost from start to finish."
 Similarly, Schinder wrote that it "would have been the first Beach Boys LP to be sublime from beginning to end, were it not for the closing track".
 Interrante said of "Bull Session with the 'Big Daddy'", "one seriously questions why it was included at all. ...
 I think we can all agree that the album would be better off without it."
 Bolin decreed that "it can be hard to separate Today! from the masterpiece it led to – so much so that Today! can feel like a rehearsal for Pet Sounds, with its themes and ideas repeated and perfected in the later album."
 However, she also states that "to hear it only in relation to Pet Sounds would be to undermine what a strange and original work Today! really is."